Molly Crabapple: Comics

 Crabapple has contributed her illustrations to a number of comics, often with writer John Leavitt.
 They worked on Backstage (2008), a webcomic at Act-i-vate that tells the story of how fire eater Scarlett O'Herring was murdered.
 Scarlett Takes Manhattan (2009), a graphic novel published by Fugu Press, is a prequel to Backstage.
 Puppet Makers (2011), a steampunk webcomic that depicts an alternate history of the Industrial Revolution and the court of Versailles, was released for digital download by DC Comics.
-Crabapple also illustrated two Marvel anthologies, Strange Tales vol. 2 and Girl Comics vol. 2.
+Crabapple also illustrated two Marvel anthologies, Strange Tales volume 2 and Girl Comics volume 2.